apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

     6. Added Another Product Section for Larger Screen Using Swiper.
 13. Date 20/1/2024, Saturday
     1. Added another LargerScreenSection1Type2 in homepage.
 Added Some Padding to <main> in Homepage.tsx
+    2. Modified Sign in Component Design for larger Screens and Added it to Homepage for Larger Screens.